Detecting underlying symmetry-protected topological phases via strange correlators and edge engineering: SPT and its edge modes

 Using the projector QMC method in the valence bond basis \cite{Sandvik2005, Sandvik2010}, we are able to directly access the strange correlator defined in Eq.(\ref{c_sc}), through loop structure of the transposition graph.
 For example, $C_{\rm SC}^{\rm O}(i, j)$ can be estimated using the loop structure of the transposition graph Fig.\ref{Fig:twoladders}(g) where bonds in Fig. \ref{Fig:twoladders}(c), which is a typical VB state that constitutes the ground state $|\Psi\rangle$ of the usual ladder with AF rungs, and (e) which is the product state $|\Omega^{(\rm O)}\rangle$, are superimposed \cite{Sandvik2010}.
 Similarly, $C_{\rm SC}^{\rm E}(i, j)$ can be estimated using the loop structure of the transposition graph Fig.\ref{Fig:twoladders}(h) where bonds in Fig. \ref{Fig:twoladders}(d), which is a typical VB state that constitutes the ground state $|\Psi\rangle$ of the diagonal ladder, and (f) which is the product state $|\Omega^{(\rm E)}\rangle$ are superimposed.
 Typically, as shown in Fig. \ref{Fig:twoladders}(g) and (h), for two spin-1s at the farthest distance, there is at least a pair of spin-1/2 spins in one loop that percolate the ladder, leading the correlator to be finite.

 In the simulations of a system of size $L$ with periodic boundaries, we calculate $C_{\rm SC}^{\rm O, E}(L/2)$ by averaging $C_{\rm SC}^{\rm O, E}(i, j)$ at the maximum available distance $|i-j|=L/2$ along an individual ladder, which can be viewed as the strange order parameter for the SPT in the odd and even sectors, respectively.
+(Strictly speaking, the strange correlator is not a genuine order parameter.
+However, for magnetically disordered states, it serves as an SPT indicator, as discussed in Appendix \ref{append:SC}).

 For the 1D case, the coupling between ladders $J_{\perp}=0$.
 We calculate $C_{\rm SC}^{\rm O}(L/2)$ for the diagonal ladder and $C_{\rm SC}^{\rm E}(L/2)$ for the usual ladder.
 We observe that both of them are finite when $L$ goes to infinity, as shown in Fig. \ref{Fig:1Dstrange} (a) and (b), for different rung or diagonal couplings.